 - Further training at summer schools and workshops and in transferable skills;

 - Opportunities to present your results at international conferences;

 Whilst you are here, you will also be able to enjoy the famously full range of cultural, sporting and recreational activities that the University, the City of Edinburgh and Scotland all have to offer.

 How to apply

-The deadline for 2017 applications will be 31 January 2017.
 For further information on the application procedure and funding opportunities, see our degree information page.
 Please note that some funding sources (notably the Principal’s Career Development PhD Scholarships) require an additional application which we strongly encourage.
 The application form has a section for a research proposal - we do not require a detailed proposal here, although it would be helpful to give a brief indication of your general interests.
-If you would like any further information, please contact Dr. Jenni Smillie.
+If you would like any further information, please contact Dr Anton Ilderton.